 In some marriages, sex (or denying sex) is used as a way to reward or to punish the other spouse.
 Over time, this practice will cheapen the power of sex, cause resentment and also erode the trust and intimacy in your marriage.
 Never use sex as a form of leverage, control, reward or punishment.
 See it as a sacred gift to be freely enjoyed together in marriage.

 9. Don’t put your sex life on hold while you’re raising your kids or you might wind up with an “empty nest” and an “empty marriage”!

 When you’re raising kids, it takes more time and intentionality to prioritize your sex life, but it’s well worth the effort!
 In fact, I think one of the best gifts you can give your kids is the security that comes from seeing their mom and dad in a loving, affectionate committed relationship with each other.
 Obviously, still, lock the door while the kids are in the house, but “grossing them out” by kissing and being affectionate with each other is actually a good thing.
 Have the kind of marriage that makes them actually want to get married someday!

 Sex is supposed to be fun, so enjoy it!
 As you do, you’ll find your stress levels decreasing, your laughter increasing, and a more positive outlook on life together.

-For more tips and tools to help you build a rock-solid marriage, check out our new 7-Day Marriage Challenge (by clicking HERE).
+For more tips and tools to help you build a rock-solid marriage, check out our podcast, The Naked Marriage (by clicking HERE).